Age Difference Doesn’t Matter In Your Relationship

 The topic is this age difference.
 Let me start by asking you a question, does age difference really create problems in our relationships?
 For those of you who are reading this article, and are actively in a relationship that presents a big age difference, don’t worry.

-In essence, the bare bones answer is no, age in itself doesn’t create obstacles in relationships.
+In essence, the bare-bones answer is no, age in itself doesn’t create obstacles in relationships.
 However, while age in itself might not create an obstacle, an obstacle that might be a consequence of age difference is experience difference.
 See, when we’re in different parts of our lives.
-We’re also experiencing different things, learning different tools and accommodating and honoring experienced.
+We’re also experiencing different things, learning different tools and accommodating and honouring experiences.

 Also read: Signs and symptoms of pregnancy

 Differences in relationships is really important.
 If you’re seeing or dating someone much older than you are, or much younger than you are.
 You might notice that there are a few differences in experience, whether it’s a personal experience, professional experience or, relationship experience.

 I have so many clients for example, who are in relationships with men or women who are much younger than they are but then get frustrated with them when they’re unable to problem-solve or manage difficulties in the relationship.
 So I think the reason I present that as an example in this article is not to deter you from engaging in a relationship that has an age difference, but it is to encourage you to empathize with and acknowledge experience difference, and what that means for you and your partner.